Azure/azure-devtestlab/samples/DevTestLabs/Modules/Library/README.md

 More complex examples of usage are in the [Scenarios](./Scenarios) folder.

 ## Issues

 Log issues on the [DevTest Labs Issues page](https://github.com/Azure/azure-devtestlab/issues).
-Please put  AZ.DEVTESTLABS in the title for easy scanning.
+Please put [AZ.DEVTESTLABS] in the title for easy scanning.

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to hack in this repo.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute to the library.

 ## Authors